ErpNetDocs/dev/README.md

 When you sign up at [erp.net](https://erp.net), you can create a new ERP Instance.

 An ERP Instance is, under the hoods, a database.
-It allows managing multiple related legal entities (companies) in one instance, so, generally, it is not one company.
+It is multi-company, e.g. it allows managing multiple related legal entities (companies) in one instance.
+You don't need to create separate instances for each managed company.

 Each ERP Instance has a unique name.
 The instance can be accessed at: